 Great Wolf Lodge is the leader of the pack when it comes to indoor water park resorts in the U.S. and Canada.
-With the largest resort collection in North America (nearly 20 properties), the rustic-themed Great Wolf resorts can claim more pools, slides, lazy rivers, tipping buckets, and splash grounds than any other brand on the continent.
+With the largest resort collection in North America (there are nearly 20 Great Wolf Lodge locations), the rustic-themed Great Wolf resorts can claim more pools, slides, lazy rivers, tipping buckets, and splash grounds than any other brand on the continent.

 And there’s a lot more to do at a Great Wolf Lodge than just splash around, too.
-Here’s an overview of what you can expect during a stay, as well as the resort chain’s top 10 locations for indoor waterpark fun.
+Here’s an overview of what you can expect during a stay, as well as the resort chain’s top Great Wolf Lodge locations for indoor waterpark fun.

 Most families come to Great Wolf for the indoor waterpark.
-Waterpark admission is included with the regular room rate for all guests, and you can enjoy the waterpark as soon as you check in and through park closing the day you check out.
+Waterpark admission is included with the regular room rate for guests at all Great Wolf Lodge locations, and you can enjoy the waterpark as soon as you check in and through park closing the day you check out.
 At minimum, you get two days of waterpark fun for just one night’s stay.

 Great Wolf Lodge Rooms and Suites

-With their themed KidKamp and KidCabin suites, Great Wolf resorts might be the originators of the “glamping” (a.k.a. glamorous camping) trend.
+With their themed KidKamp and KidCabin suites, Great Wolf resorts might be the originators of the family glamping resorts trend.
 These rooms offer a tent or log-cabin themed sleeping area complete with bunk beds for the little ones.
-And all rooms at Great Wolf offer a mini-fridge, microwave, and coffee maker perfect for families who need to pack food and snacks for the kiddos.
+And all rooms at Great Wolf Lodge locations around the U.S. and Canada offer a mini-fridge, microwave, and coffee maker perfect for families who need to pack food and snacks for the kiddos.

 After a day of play, everyone’s sure to work up an appetite.
 Every lodge offers multiple dining options from all-you-care-to-eat buffets to poolside snacks.
 Parents may appreciate the full-service bar for a cold drink in the 84-degree water park, or perhaps the Wine-Down service delivering wine and culinary treats to your room once the kids are in bed.